 In order to be able to free ourselves from most production processes, we need to have everyone sitting together.
 For that reason, we don’t do institutionalized remote work.

-We believe it is our responsibility as an employer to provide our teams with ideal working conditions, like personalized hardware, a high-end ergonomic chair, offices in a lively Paris neighborhood… However, an employee’s personal comfort (i.e. headphones or a Spotify subscription) is their own responsibility.
+We believe it is our responsibility as an employer to provide our teams with ideal working conditions, like personalized hardware, high-end furniture, offices in a lively Paris neighborhood… However, an employee’s personal comfort (i.e. headphones or a Spotify subscription) is their own responsibility.

 We’re ranking and mapping out every restaurant of Paris’ little Tokyo, which is just up the street.
 By the time you join, we might just be about half-way through.
 Alternatively, you can spend your lunch breaks at the Jardin des Tuileries or the Jardins du Palais Royal, or get yourself some culture at the Louvre or the Musée des Art Décoratifs.
 All are less than a 3 minutes walk away.